 If you can’t locate an EB5 project directly in a high unemployment inner city area, the only real option is to game the system and invest in one of these outlying counties.

 Thirty percent of the counties in MSAs are outlying counties and most of these have very low unemployment rates and are the last places that should benefit from the new TEA procedures.

 For example, any city or town in Denton County, TX with a population under 20,000 would automatically be a TEA, even though the 2015 UR was only 3.6%.
 On the other hand, you can just about eliminate most other possibilities in the Dallas-Fort Worth area.

 Likewise, any city or town under 20,000 in Osceola County, FL would automatically qualify but you can eliminate most anything else in the Orlando metro area.
 Likewise, most California TEAs will no longer be possible unless you locate in Contra Costa County.

 The same scenario will repeat itself all across the country.
 Virtually no TEAs in major cities and surrounding communities such as NYC, LA, Miami, Atlanta, Boston, Dallas, Phoenix, Seattle, Denver etc. No TEAs in Metro DC where Maryland and Virginia allow combinations with nearby DC.
-For that matter, none of the TEAs I have done within DC would qualify.
+For that matter, none of the TEAs I have done within DC would qualify for an EB5 investment.